Anheung Jjinppang Morakmorak Village (안흥찐빵모락모락마을) - Area information - Korea travel information

 70 Soksae-gil, Yeonggwimi-myeon, Hongcheon-gun, Gangwon-do

-Rustic Life is a unique type of cafe, located in the forest of Hongcheon and operated exclusively by reservation.
+Rustic Life is a unique type of cafe, located in the forest of Hongcheon.
 The cafe provides the perfect venue for people to escape the busy city life in search of the charms of slow-living, if just for a few hours.
 The menu items are made using natural ingredients prepared lovely, including signature items like flower tea and omija ade.
 Desserts available include rice cakes, dried persimmons, and other classic Korean treats.

 Wonju Korea Ginseng Factory (원주 고려인삼창)